Hemilepistus reaumuri

-Hemilepistus reaumuri is a species of woodlouse that lives in and around the deserts of North Africa and the Middle East, "the driest habitat conquered by any species of crustacean".
+Hemilepistus reaumuri is a species of woodlouse or isopod that lives in and around the deserts of North Africa and the Middle East, "the driest habitat conquered by any species of crustacean," (not including insects which are now known to be crustaceans - see pancrustacea).
 It reaches a length of 22 mm and a width of up to 12 mm, and has seven pairs of legs which hold its body unusually high off the ground.
 The species was described in the Description de l'Égypte after the French Campaign in Egypt and Syria of 1798–1801, but was first formally named by Henri Milne-Edwards in 1840 as Porcellio reaumuri.
 It reached its current scientific name in 1930 after the former subgenus Hemilepistus was raised to the rank of genus.

-H. reaumuri occurs at great population densities and fills an important niche in the desert ecosystem.
+Hemilepistus reaumuri occurs at great population densities and fills an important niche in the desert ecosystem.
 It feeds on plant leaves, obtains most of its water from moisture in the air and sand, and is in turn an important prey item for the scorpion Scorpio maurus.
 H. reaumuri is only able to survive in such arid conditions because it has developed parental care of its offspring.
 Adults dig burrows which are inhabited by family groups, which are recognised using pheromones.
 The burrows are 40–50 cm deep, and the woodlice retreat to the relatively cool and moist conditions of the burrow when surface conditions are unfavourable.
 The territorial limit of each colony is marked with a faecal embankment.

 Description

 Hemilepistus reaumuri is approximately 22 mm long, and 9–12 mm wide.
 In common with other woodlice, it has seven pairs of legs and a pair of conspicuous antennae.
 It is classified in the family Trachelipodidae; within that family, it is placed in the genus Hemilepistus because of the presence of tubercles only on the head and the nearby parts of the thorax.

-H. reaumuri differs from other desert woodlice in a number of respects.
+Hemilepistus reaumuri differs from other desert woodlice in a number of respects.
 It is crepuscular, while other species are nocturnal.
 Apart from at the highest temperatures, it is also positively phototactic (is attracted to sunlight), while other species are negatively phototactic (move away from bright light).
 Compared to other woodlice, H. reaumuri walks in an unusual manner, with its body held high off the ground.